iambotcoder/iambotcoder/readme.md

 # Hey, I'm Subodh! 🌟

 Hello!
 I'm Subodh, a tech enthusiast from Navi Mumbai, Maharashtra.
-Right now, I'm diving deep into the world of Computer Science at the National Institute of Technology Karnataka, Surathkal.
-I love experimenting with new tech and solving real-world problems through code.
-Oh, and I’m also a fan of music, travel, and volleyball!
+I recently completed my Master's in Computer Science from the National Institute of Technology Karnataka, Surathkal.
+I enjoy exploring new technologies and building solutions to real-world problems through code.
+Apart from tech, I'm passionate about nature photography, music, and travel!

 ## A Little About Me